-In this junior-level performance class, you explore the latest material from contemporary musical theatre composers and stand-alone, or "cabaret," pieces.
-Without an established interpretation of a character or piece of music, it is now up to you to craft an original, fully-realized performance based on the source material available.
-You will employ recontextualization and personalization as you work on performing in a cabaret setting.
-You will also learn microphone technique (both live and studio) and walk away with a high-quality demo recording of a musical theatre song recorded in our Advanced Production Lab.
-Prerequisites: MTH 159 and MTH 256
+In this junior-level performance class, students explore the latest material from contemporary musical theatre composers and stand-alone, or "cabaret," pieces and craft an original, fully-realized performance based on the source material available.
+Students will employ recontextualization and personalization as they work on performing in a cabaret setting.
+This class incorporates microphone technique (both live and studio) and students walk away with a high-quality demo recording of a musical theatre song recorded in the school's Advanced Production Lab.
+Prerequisites: MTH 159 and MTH 235